 The OCM file-naming scheme should be agreed to on a case-by-case basis between the exchange partners, and should be documented in an ICD.
 The method of exchanging OCMs should be decided on a case-by-case basis by the exchange partners and documented in an ICD.

 Orbit information may be exchanged between two participants by sending an ephemeris in the form of one or more time series of orbital states (selectable as orbital elements and/or Cartesian vectors providing position and optionally velocity and accelerations) using an Orbit Comprehensive Message (OCM).
 If orbital states are desired at arbitrary time(s) contained within the span of the ephemeris, the message recipient is encouraged to use a suitable interpolation method.
-For times outside of supplied orbit state time spans or if the step size between orbit states is too large to support interpolation [I-8], optional force model parameters should be included with this message and the recipient must have a suitably-compatible orbit propagator.
+For times outside of supplied orbit state time spans or if the step size between orbit states is too large to support interpolation [L8], optional perturbations parameters should be included with this message and the recipient must have a suitably-compatible orbit propagator.

 The OCM may be used for assessing mutual physical or electromagnetic interference among Earth-orbiting spacecraft, developing collaborative maneuvers, and representing the orbits of active satellites, inactive man-made objects, near-Earth debris fragments, etc. The OCM reflects the dynamic modeling of any users’ approach to conservative and non-conservative phenomena.